Table of contents

 What are the risks of using a public Wi-Fi connection?

 Competent fraudsters know how to find easy targets, and luring you in with a fake public Wi-Fi network is one way for scammers to steal your private data.
 CNBC reports that 87% of U.S. consumers surveyed use public Wi-Fi, making compromised networks convenient tools for thieves.
-The dangers of using public Wi-Fi include:
+Here’s how these risks typically occur in real-world scenarios:

 Evidently, public Wi-Fi networks carry many security risks, and knowing how to protect yourself when using an open wireless connection is crucial.